crispygo1/fadedd/README.md

-faded is currently the best da hood script
+faded is currently in beta faded is a aimbot for valorant if got any questions dm me @en1gma.tech on discord